 This quintessential southern leaf-peeping train ride goes through the colorful hills of western North Carolina.
 Go in October and you can catch the Nantahala Gorge Excursion, a 4.5-hour trip along the Tennessee and Nantahala Rivers, across the historic Fontana Trestle bridge, and to the vibrant reflections off Fontana Lake.
 You can also take trips that include beer tasting at a station along the way or take your kids on the Peanuts Pumpkin Patch Express.

 The American West doesn’t get a lot of credit for its fantastic fall foliage, what with the abundance of evergreen trees and sprawling desert.
-But this ride through the Rockies in New Mexico and Colorado is one of the most stunning rides in America any time of year.
-You’ll see plenty of colors in the desert foreground through the Toltec Gorge and across Combres Pass — the highest pass reachable by rail in America.
+But this ride through the Rockies in New Mexico and Colorado is one of the most stunning rides in the United States any time of year.
+You’ll see plenty of colors in the desert foreground through the Toltec Gorge and across Combres Pass — the highest pass reachable by rail in the US.
 The train speeds past little Western towns and towering mountains, across a sheer rock face and into tight loops.
 The ride is so picturesque it was actually featured in Indiana Jones and the Last Crusade.

 While the kids would surely rather journey on the Strasburg Railroad’s Thomas the Tank Engine replica, adults may be more interested in the first-class cars of the historic locomotive, instead.
 This brief trip through Pennsylvania’s Amish country offers rides done up in Gilded Age extravagance, where your first-class ticket feels like leaving the coal-shoveling masses behind.